DoaaMT/Project-3/README.md

 Projects are due **Thursday, January 16th, 2020 at 09.00am**!

-Submissions will be submitted on Google Sheet
+Projects will be submitted on [Google Sheet](https://docs.google.com/spreadsheets/d/12EZArlpebL0RunXoHibb1jruWvtWFLldOxFSR3hCkNE/edit#gid=688931934)
 - the recorded video demo
 - a link to your deployed application
 - a link to your github repository